eldargab/stream-simple/README.md

 than a typical size of protocol headers.
 Even if some parser currently wants only 100b it's almost always better to pull 10kb in advance.
 On other hand there is no much overhead in pulling 10kb instead of 100b as well as pulling 100kb in 10kb chunks.
-Also that "optimal" chunk size is known at the moment of stream creation and there is no need to pass it from outside.
+Also that "optimal" chunk size is known at the moment of stream construction and there is no need to pass it from outside.

 Finally if some stream want's to support reading of certain amount of bytes it may do so,